 Here’s an overview of the costs.

-Activity Type | Cost (INR) |
+Activity | Average Cost (INR) | Average Cost (VND) | Notes |

 Living expenses in Vietnam can vary significantly between major cities.
 In bustling hubs like Hanoi and Ho Chi Minh City, costs for accommodation, dining, and transportation are higher compared to smaller cities and coastal areas.

-Also Check: Calculator for Tuition fees and living cost
+Also check: Calculator for Tuition fees and living cost

 Differences in Living Expenses Between Major Cities